dnlwrthstr/frontend/README.md

 ## Docker Deployment

-To run the application in Docker:
+To run the application in Docker (note that Docker uses port 3002 while standalone development uses port 3003):

 1. Build the Docker image:
 ```bash